Daniel Martin Minogue is a saxophonist, teacher, and composer based in West Hartford, Connecticut

-Inspired by many genres, Daniel endeavors to write music that is atmospheric and ethereal yet continuously searching to reveal a tactile groove with the mission of exploring numerous subjects to expose the puzzles of the human condition
+Inspired by many genres, Daniel endeavors to write music that is atmospheric and ethereal yet continuously searching to reveal a tactile groove with the mission of exploring numerous subjects to expose the puzzles of the human condition.

-Originally from Patchogue, New York, Daniel received his B.A. in Music from Stony Brook University, where he received the Elizabeth and Philip Palmedo Scholarship in the Arts Prize.
-Following his time at Stony Brook, he went on to earn his Masters of Music in Composition at The Hartt School of Music, Dance, & Theater in 2018, where he held the position as the Electronic Music Fellow.
-Daniel has had the privilege to study saxophone under Ed Fraedrich and Scott Litroffand composition with Phil Salathé, David Macbride, Robert CarlNathalie Joachim, and Ken Steen.
-Daniel just recently received his DMA in Music Composition from The Hartt School in West Hartford, CT and is currently teaching digital music composition at Quinnipiac University.
+Originally from Patchogue, New York, Daniel received his B.A. in Music (2016) from Stony Brook University, where he received the Elizabeth and Philip Palmedo Scholarship in the Arts Prize.
+Following his time at Stony Brook, he went on to earn his Masters of Music (2018) and Doctorate of Musical Arts (2023) in Composition at The Hartt School of Music, Dance, & Theater, where he held positions as the Electronic Music Fellow, and the Composition & Performance Technologist.
+Daniel has had the privilege to study saxophone under Ed Fraedrich and Scott Litroff, as well as composition with Phil Salathé, David MacbrideRobert CarlNathalie Joachim, and Ken Steen.
+Daniel currently teaches digital music composition at Quinnipiac University and Southern Connecticut State University.

 Composer